Skip to main content

 TerrapinSTRONG

 TerrapinSTRONG is a shared vision and values for the entire campus community.
 All new faculty, staff and students participate in the TerrapinSTRONG onboarding course.
 These onboarding experiences are just the first step to creating an inclusive campus.
-The TerrapinSTRONG vision is the shared understanding from which we work to improve the sense of community, connection and inclusion on our campus.
+The TerrapinSTRONG vision is the shared understanding from which they work to improve the sense of community, connection and inclusion on our campus.

 Diversity and Inclusion in the College of Arts and Humanities